 - 1. The value of the building permit works exceeding \$500,000; - 2.
 The development is for a land use in accordance with the City Centre Planning Policy; - 3.
 The concession applies only from the date construction has commenced on-site as determined by the City; - 4.
 The concession applies only until a Notice of Completion is given OR for a maximum of 2(two) years, whichever is sooner; and - 5.
 The construction must be on-going, as determined by the City. - 6.
-Where the value of the building permit works exceeds \$7 million, the City may negotiate a longer period of rates concessions.
+Where the value of the building permit works exceeds \$7 million, the City may negotiate a longer period of rates concessions. - 7.
+The City reserves the discretion to consider extension of rates concessions to the property owner beyond construction completion, with each project to be evaluated on a case-by-case basis, on the merits of the proposal, appraised against strategic development goals of the City.

-6. CITY VIBRANCY
+5. CITY VIBRANCY

-The City has adopted and is implementing the Geraldton City Centre Vibrancy Strategy6 which focuses on increasing the vibrancy of Geraldton's city centre.
+The City has adopted and is implementing the Geraldton City Centre Vibrancy Strategy which focuses on increasing the vibrancy of Geraldton's city centre.
 The Strategy is intended to provide a strategic focus and a framework for the City and other relevant organisations to commence the physical delivery of key initiatives that build on and further catalyze improvements within the city centre.